 Genesis 1:28.
 And God blessed them.
 And God said to them, “Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.”

-No. The book of Genesis actually explains to us the meaning and purpose of all of life.
-As we learned in yesterday’s reading, the life that God gave to us is a life of imaging.
+The first two chapters of Genesis explains to us the meaning and purpose of all of life before sin entered and ruined everything.
+And as we learned yesterday, the life that God gave to us is a life of imaging.
 We are made in the “image and likeness” of the Trinity.
 If we were made in the image of a God who was just a monad (singular) then to image him would primarily be about getting things done.
 Completing tasks.
+Productivity.
 Using creation (including each other) to gain power.
 Simply subduing the earth and having dominion.

-But we image a Trinity.
-A loving community that lives face to face with each other.
+But we image a God who is a loving community living face to face with each other.
 Our God is relational.
 Our God is love.
 Which is why subduing the earth and having dominion comes AFTER be fruitful and multiply.

-There’s no doubt that to image God is to make an impact.
-It is to fill the earth with good things.
-Inventions, buildings, art, music, literature, manufacturing, education.
-It is to subdue and rule the earth through things like mining, farming, chemistry, biology, medicine, and math.
+There’s no doubt that to image God is to make a difference and have impact.
+Imaging is to fill the earth with good things – inventions, buildings, art, music, literature, manufacturing, education.
+And imaging means to subdue and rule the earth through things like mining, farming, chemistry, biology, medicine, and math.

 But all of these things lose value if they are not done from love and for the good of others.
 We live in a world of subduing and dominating without love.
 Ruling without relationship.
 And let’s be honest, it’s a disaster.
-We have filled the earth, not with God’s image of love, but with our own image of selfishness, and conquest, and power.
+We have filled the earth, not with God’s image of love, but with our own image of performance, and conquest, and power.
 Sure we’ve built our towers to heaven, but at what cost to our own souls?
-We have our accomplishments and possessions, our houses and cars, and promotions, and projects.
-But at what cost to our relationships?
-Our families and friendships?
+We have our accomplishments and possessions, our houses and cars, and promotions, and projects, but at what cost to our relationships?

 Why?
 Because love is what actually impacts the world.

 “To live is Christ” is to have the fruitfulness of Christ’s life of love.
+Just as God placed the seed of love into Adam and Eve so that they could fill the earth and therefore impact the world, so too he has placed the seed of Christ’s life of love inside of us.
 A life that meets every longing we have for intimacy, and in so doing empowers us to have the greatest impact we could ever hope to have.
 The impact of loving another person.
-The impact of filling the earth with the image of God’s love through faith in the indwelling life of Christ.
+The impact of filling the earth with God’s love through the good news of Jesus Christ.

 Where in your life might you be trying to have impact without intimacy?